hacksmiths/2018.goldsmiths.tech/sex.md

         </div>
         <div class="text-block">
           <h5>Who is running this event?</h5>
-          <p>This event is run by The Department of Computing Summer School team.</p>
+          <p>This event is run by Hacksmiths - the student-run tech society at Goldsmiths.</p>
         </div>
         <div class="text-block">
           <h5>Do I need a team?</h5>